What is online learning?

 Where is my online class?

-FSU uses Blackboard to deliver online courses.
-You will need to log into Blackboard from the FSU homepage.
+FSU uses Canvas to deliver online courses.
+You will need to log into Canvas from the FSU homepage.

 When can I begin my online class?